A ghost hangs over an American media empire.

 Fox died almost 70 years ago but his name has perpetually lived on within the titles of media properties derived from his early businesses — 20th Century Fox, Fox Searchlight, Fox Network, Fox Sports and, yes, Fox News.

 But in the era of corporate mega-mergers and broadcast political propaganda, Fox’s name has become something of a distraction and an inconvenience.
-This month, Disney — who owns the film vestige of William Fox’s former empire — has scrubbed his name from the company.
+Last year, Disney — who owns the film vestige of William Fox’s former empire — has scrubbed his name from the company.

 Courtesy Justin CaydCourtesy 20th Century Studios